yedladinesh/Shopify_boilerplate_Laravel_React/README.md

 3. If you want layout file - php artisan vendor:publish
 4. Migrations - php artisan migrate
 5. You can use tailwind css or bootstrap as per your need.

-I hope this boilerplate will useful you..!
-Cheers.